Home Warranty Options: A Complete Guide to Your Coverage Choices

 Appliance-Only Plans

 Appliance-only plans focus on the freestanding and built-in appliances throughout your home.
 These are great for homeowners whose major systems are newer or still under a builder's warranty, but whose appliances are aging and more prone to breakdowns.
-Learn more about what appliances are covered before choosing this route.
+Appliance-only plans typically run $40 to $70 per month.
+Learn more about what a home warranty covers before choosing this route.

 Typical coverage includes: Refrigerators, dishwashers, ovens and ranges, washers and dryers, built-in microwaves, and garbage disposals.